Skip to content

 Science is taught for an hour each week from Key Stage 1 through to Key Stage 2, with a strong emphasis on practical, hands-on learning.
 Lessons are designed to encourage questioning, discussion, and active participation, allowing children to explore scientific concepts through a variety of enquiry types used across each unit.
 Scientific thinking is promoted at the beginning of each lesson through retrieval activities, discussions, or demonstrations.
 Learning is recorded in either floorbooks and in individual books in Key Stage 2.
 Each lesson includes two learning questions: one focused on knowledge and the other on working scientifically.Enquiry Skills - Primary Science Teaching Trust

-To achieve our aims in Science, lessons are thoughtfully planned to ensure all children are appropriately challenged and motivated, fostering a lasting enthusiasm for science learning.
-Where appropriate, science is taught through a cross-curricular approach, allowing meaningful links to be made with other subjects and deepening children’s understanding of scientific concepts.
+To achieve our aims in Science, lessons are thoughtfully planned using the CUSP Curriculum to ensure all children are appropriately challenged and motivated, fostering a lasting enthusiasm for science learning, as well as ensuring pupils can commit learning to long-term memory.
+Every lesson will focus around a learning question in order to engage and spark curiosity.
+Children will learn, understand and apply subject specific vocabulary.
 Teachers are equipped with high-quality resources that enable them to deliver practical, engaging, and active lessons, making science accessible and stimulating for all children.
 Staff provide ongoing support throughout each lesson, ensuring that every child feels confident to participate, explore, and achieve.
 Teachers explicitly model key scientific skills and introduce essential knowledge, before giving children the opportunity to practise, investigate, and develop ideas independently.
 This approach nurtures curiosity, resilience, and a love for learning—key values at the heart of our school.
 Through this shared commitment, we ensure that all children are united in a love for learning and are supported to grow and succeed together as confident, capable scientists who are equipped to understand and contribute to an ever-changing world.

 On leaving Ashbury with Compton Beauchamp CofE Primary School, children will: